Use the Notification and Quick Setting Panel on Samsung Galaxy S4 Marshmallow vs Lollipop vs Jelly Bean/Kitkat

 No more "mobile data" on my notifications, Galaxy S4, since upgraded to Android 4.4.2.
 Thanks for your help?

-"Mobile data notification, Galaxy S4, non existing after upgrade to Android 4.4.2.
+"Mobile data notification, Galaxy S4, no longer existing after upgrade to Android 4.4.2.

 Unfortunately, they removed the data connection icon on the latest update.
 You will have to do the following to turn it on or off: